Stevenson Search Partners

 Source/Referral Data:

-During the course of our search process, we may process your contact details (such as name, email address, and telephone number).
-We may also process certain professional details (such as your job title, occupation, academic and professional qualifications, and employment history) and your connection to the Candidate (such as your relationships to, experience with, and opinions about the relevant Candidate).
-We generally ask the Candidates to provide us with much of this information but we may supplement it with information we collect about you from publicly available sources (such as LinkedIn) or by asking you directly.
+During the course of our search process, we may process source/referral contact details (such as name, email address, and telephone number).
+We may also process certain professional details (such as job title, occupation, academic and professional qualifications, and employment history) and the connection to the Candidate (such as relationships to, experience with, and opinions about the relevant Candidate).
+We generally ask the Candidates to provide us with much of this information but we may supplement it with information we collect about source(s)/referral(s) from publicly available sources (such as LinkedIn) or by asking directly.

 Complaints: